cpchalk/gpcheckx/README.md

-* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected, while -prevdiff2 'filename' indicates that only diagonals not belonging to the specified file are to be added.
+* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected, while -prevdiff2 'suffix' indicates that only diagonals not belonging to the gpname.diff2'suffix' are to be added.

 h93.wa  will now be correct.
 Follow up with

-./bin/gpcheckx -w -diff2name diaggood -v -m -noalt h93
+./bin/gpcheckx -w -diff2name diaggood -v -m  h93

-./bin/gpcheckx -v -p -noalt -to 200 h93 +wrptz
+./bin/gpcheckx -v -p  -to 200 h93 +wrptz

 h93.wa and h93.diff2 will now be correct.